menu

 Another notable thing is that Remsenburg is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Remsenburg’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Remsenburg is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Remsenburg is a great place for families with children to consider.
+First of all, many other families with children live here, making Remsenburg a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Remsenburg has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Remsenburg’s overall crime rate is lower than average for the country.

 Remsenburg is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-One downside of living in Remsenburg, however, is that residents on average have to contend with a long commute, spending on average 32.27 minutes every day commuting to work.
+One downside of living in Remsenburg, however, is that residents on average have to contend with a long commute, spending on average 30.78 minutes every day commuting to work.
+However, local public transit is widely used.
+For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Demographics

 The people who call Remsenburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Remsenburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Remsenburg include Irish, Italian, German, English, and Polish.
+The greatest number of Remsenburg residents report their race to be White, followed by Asian.
+Remsenburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.18% of the town’s residents.
+Important ancestries of people in Remsenburg include Irish, German, Italian, English, and Polish.

 The most common language spoken in Remsenburg is English.
 Other important languages spoken here include Italian and Spanish.